learn-co-curriculum/dsc-intro-to-sets/README.md

 <img src="images/intersection.png" width="250"/>

-### c) Relative complement or the difference
+### c) Relative Complement or the difference

-If we have S and T, the relative complement of S contains all the elements of T that are NOT in S. This is also sometimes referred to as the *difference*.
+If you have S and T, the relative complement of S contains all the elements of T that are NOT in S. This is also sometimes referred to as the *difference*.
 The difference is denoted by $ T\backslash S $ or $T-S$.

 In this case, the relative complement of S (or $ T\backslash S $) is $\{2,4,8\}$.
 The relative complement of T (or $ S\backslash T $) is $\{3,9,12\}$.

 <img src="images/rel_comp.png" width="250"/>

-### d) Absolute complement
+### d) Absolute Complement

-There is another definition of the complement when we consider universal sets $\Omega$ as well.
-In this context, we talk about the *absolute complement*.
+There is another definition of the complement when considering universal sets $\Omega$ as well.
+In this context, we're talking about the *absolute complement*.

 The absolute complement of $S$, with respect to the Universal set $\Omega$, is the collection of the objects in $\Omega$ that don't belong to $S$.